queenofdowntime/queenofdowntime.github.io/tutorials/fizzbuzz-go.md

     └── vendor
     ```

-    Open it up and the following into your `main.go`:
+    Open it up and paste the following into your `main.go`:

     ```go
     package main